Malay Archipelago: Malay archipelago

 The 19th-century naturalist Alfred Wallace used the term "Malay Archipelago" as the title of his influential book documenting his studies in the region.
 Wallace also referred to the area as the "Indian Archipelago" and the "Indo-Australian Archipelago".
 He included the Solomon Islands and Malay Peninsula in the region due to physiographic similarities.
-As Wallace noted, there are arguments for excluding Papua New Guinea for cultural and geographical reasons: Papua New Guinea is culturally quite different from the other countries in the region, and it is geologically not part of the continent of Asia, as the islands of the Sunda Shelf are (see Australia).
+As Wallace noted, there are arguments for excluding Papua New Guinea for cultural and geographical reasons: Papua New Guinea is culturally quite different from the other countries in the region, and it is geologically not part of the continent of Asia, like the islands of the Sunda Shelf are (see Australia).

+Nusantara

+Nusantara is an ancient term originally used by one of the native ethnic groups of the archipelago.
+The term first appeared in historical records in the Mula Malurung inscription (1255), where it was used as a title for the territories under the authority of the King of Singhasari.
+The term resurfaced in the Pararaton, which records the Palapa oath sworn by Prime Minister Gajah Mada to expand the territorial reach of the Majapahit Empire.
+Later, the Nagarakretagama detailed the names of the various Nusantara regions brought under Majapahit rule.

+Following the fall of Majapahit, the term remained in usage.
+In Classical Malay literature, Nusantara appears in the episode "Peristiwa Tatal dan Menarah Kepala Anak" of the Malay Annals, written in 1612.

 Insulindia and East Indies

 Insulindia is a somewhat archaic geographical term for Maritime Southeast Asia, sometimes extending as far as Australasia.
 More common in Portuguese and Spanish, it is also sometimes used in art history or anthropology to describe the interface zone between the cultures of Oceania and Southeast Asia.

 Insulindia is used as a geopolitical term in academic discussions of the former European colonial possessions within Maritime Southeast Asia, especially Dutch East Indies and Portuguese East Indies ("Portuguese Insulindia") much as former French colonial possessions in Southeast Asia are still termed French Indochina.
 It is also used to describe and locate the Chinese cultural diaspora (the "insulindian Chinese") across the islands of Southeast Asia.

 The archipelago was called the "East Indies" from the late 16th century and throughout the European colonial era.
 It is still sometimes referred to as such, but broader usages of the "East Indies" term had included Indochina and the Indian subcontinent.